mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Introduction

-{\bf Related work.} Machine learning holds promise for wireless communications (see \cite{Oshea2017,Wang2017,Qin2019} for exhaustive surveys).
-More specifically, since the physics of propagation provides pretty accurate analytical models, model-driven machine learning approaches \cite{He2019} seem particularly suited.
+{\bf Related work.} ML holds promise for wireless communications (see \cite{Oshea2017,Wang2017,Qin2019} for exhaustive surveys).
+More specifically, since the physics of propagation provides pretty accurate analytical models, model-driven ML approaches \cite{He2019} seem particularly suited.
 The method we propose can be seen as an instance of the model-driven approach.

 In the context of massive MIMO channel estimation, it has recently been proposed to use adaptive data representations using dictionary learning techniques \cite{Ding2018}.
 However, classical dictionary learning employing algorithms such as K-SVD \cite{Aharon2006}, as proposed in \cite{Ding2018}, is very computationally heavy, and thus not suited to online learning, as opposed to the {\sf mpNet} approach.